fontsource/fontsource-flutter/README.md

 ),
 ```

-`FontsourceTextStyle` extends the `TextStyle` class, so any styling properties can be used to change the way the text looks.
+[`FontsourceTextStyle`](https://pub.dev/documentation/fontsource/latest/fontsource/FontsourceTextStyle-class.html) extends the `TextStyle` class, so any styling properties can be used to change the way the text looks.

-Alternatively, you can use the normal `TextStyle` class by specifying the `package` as `fontsource_gen`.
-This package is automatically added to your dependencies and generated locally when `dart run fontsource` is executed.
+## Fontsource API

+The Fontsource API also has a dart interface that can be accessed through [`fontsource/api.dart`](https://pub.dev/documentation/fontsource/latest/api/api-library.html).